NoCohen66/unsupervised-outlier-detection/README.md

 # <a id="exp"></a> ⚙️ Data Exploration
 Data exploration is a critical phase in data analysis that enables us to gain a deeper understanding of our data by examining its distribution, correlations, and inconsistencies across different features.
 - Correlation analysis help me identify relationships between different features.
-Furthermore, by examining the relationships between features, it can give me an indication for the following work (algorithm choice).
+By examining the relationships between features, it can give me an indication for the following work (model selection).
 - Distribution analysis help me identify potential inconsistencies or errors in the data that might require normalization, correction or cleaning.

 # <a id="For"></a> 🛠️ Windows and Measures